step-security/harden-runner/README.md

 Harden-Runner GitHub Action installs a security agent on the GitHub-hosted runner (Ubuntu VM) to

-1. Monitor the build process
+1. Detect tampering of source code during build
 2. Prevent exfiltration of credentials
 3. Detect compromised dependencies or build tools